Answer-first guide

 Where should legal policy details live?

-Formal legal terms belong in the privacy policy and terms of service.
+Formal legal terms belong in the privacy policy, DPA, and terms of service.
 This page explains the practical hiring workflow in plain language.